 Moneybox charges a platform fee of 0.45% which is more than most other providers charge.
-Having said that, the slightly higher fee is likely from the fact that it’s pretty much a done for you service so is understandable.
+Having said that, the slightly higher fee is likely from the fact that it’s pretty much a done-for-you service so is understandable.

 Annual Fund Provider Costs

-These fees vary depending on the funds you opt to invest in but vary between 0.12% and 0.30% which is pretty standard.
+These fees vary depending on the funds you opt to invest in but vary between 0.12% and 0.58% which is pretty standard.
 Moneybox doesn’t really have much control over these rates – though they can choose funds with lower fees so they can pass those savings on to investors.

 Moneybox doesn’t charge their subscription fees for pension funds but does charge their platform fees on a sliding scale basis.

 For those of you who have a pension pot of less than £100,000, you will be charged the standard 0.45% platform fee.
-However, if you hold a pension pot over £100,00, their fees become much more lucrative at just 0.15% making them a great option for those with pension balances between £100,000 and £250,000
+However, if you hold a pension pot over £100,000, their fees become much more lucrative at just 0.15% making them a great option for those with pension balances between £100,000 and £250,000

-Opening an Account with Moneybox
+Opening an account with Moneybox

 Opening an account with Moneybox is incredibly easy and you don’t seem to have to go through the masses of questions you get with the more traditional brokers.
-It’s all done on the app too which has been designed to be very user-friendly.
+It’s all done on the Moneybox app too which has been designed to be very user-friendly.

 You’re asked what type of account you want to open and how much you want to invest weekly with the option of adding a lump sum investment on payday (so you don’t miss the money).
 They’ve also taken the liberty of showing you how much you could have in 10 years based on the various options you select throughout the sign-up process.

-Transferring your Investments to Moneybox
+Transferring your investments to Moneybox

-Transferring your investments to Moneybox is simple and the form to initiate the transfer can be accessed on their website or the app.
+Transferring your investments to Moneybox is simple and the form to initiate the transfer can be accessed on their website or the Moneybox app.
 It will then have to be posted to them.

 The process can take a fair amount of time however, compared to most mainstream brokers.
 They state that the transfer can take up to 30 days which is around double the time it takes to transfer in with other investment services providers.